Let the Wrong One In: Production

+The film is loosely based on the 2004 novel Let the Right One In by John Ajvide Lindqvist and the 2008 Swedish-language film also named the same, which too is based on the 2004 novel.
+It was shot on location in various sites around Dublin, including the tourist attraction Bram Stoker's Castle Dracula (now closed).

-Release
+Release and reception

 The film premiered at Fantastic Fest in Austin, Texas on 24 September 2021.

 On Rotten Tomatoes, the film has an approval rating of 88% based on 16 reviews.

 Let the Wrong One In won Best Visual Effects at the 2021 Screamfest Horror Film Festival.
 It was nominated for the Discovery Award at the 2022 Dublin International Film Festival.
+Conor McMahon was nominated for Best Director and Best Script at the 19th Irish Film & Television Awards.